x00tex/hackTheBox/Boxes/linux/Retired/academy/README.md

 ```
 /.env (Status: 200)
 ```
-* gobustering root host give so much information and the direct ssh for user in `.env` , I think this is unintended because it skips the foothold part .
+* directory brute-forcing host give so much information and the direct ssh for user in `.env` , I think this is unintended because it skips the foothold part .

 ## VHOST:academy.htb

 * in the right corner there are two options `login` `register` gobuster also identify them

 ### Gobuster

 `gobuster dir -u http://academy.htb/ -w /usr/share/seclists/Discovery/Web-Content/common.txt -x php -t 50`
 ```
 /admin.php (Status: 200)